zubeax/zubeax.github.io/_posts/2023-12-07-customizing-k3s.markdown

 If you are content to have Longhorn manage persistent volumes on the SD Card you booted the node from, you can safely skip this step.
 <br/>
+For my configuration i wanted to make Longhorn use the 400GB partitions from the attached SSDs.
 I could not find a way to add disks to Longhorn from the commandline, so i had to select 'Operations/Edit node and disks' for every cluster node in the Longhorn Dashboard.
 Hit 'Add Disk' at the bottom and then fill in the form.

 ![Longhorn Dashboardn]({{ "/assets/images/2023-12-08-customize-cluster/Longhorn-Add-Disk.png" | relative_url }})